TheCarsonWest/nerd-emoji/python1/Handling Binary Files.md

 ## [[Handling Binary Files]] in Python

 ### What is Binary [[File Handling]]?
-Binary file handling involves working with files that contain non-textual data, such as images, videos, audio, or executable files.
+Binary [[File Handling]] involves working with files that contain non-textual data, such as images, videos, audio, or executable files.
 Unlike text files, binary files store data in raw binary form, consisting of sequences of 0s and 1s.

 ### How to Use Binary [[File Handling]]
 Python provides the `open()` function for handling binary files.
 The `mode` parameter of `open()` should be set to 'rb' for reading binary files and 'wb' for writing binary files.